wibble-solutions/DependencyInjection-KeyedServices/README.md

 #### Querying Keyed Services
-You can query informtion about keyed services by getting and using the ```IKeyedServiceRegister``` interface.
+You can query information about keyed services by getting and using the ```IKeyedServiceRegister``` interface.

 ***Note:** ```KeyedServiceRegistrar``` implements ```IKeyedServiceRegister```.*